bnewbold/exuberant-hacks/README.txt

 - an XML config file (configs/$HACK.xml)
 - a manpage in Markdown format (doc/$HACK.6.md)

+Then just add your HACK to the list in Makefile.

 See also XScreensaver's "Writing new XScreenSaver modules"

     https://github.com/Zygo/xscreensaver/blob/master2/README.hacking